brgonzlez/panchronos/README.md

 The workflow uses this file to:
 - Apply sample-specific soft clipping, and
-- Merge aligned data belonging to the same individual (i.e., those sharing the same Group ID).
+- Merge aligned data belonging to the same individual (i.e., those sharing the same Group ID) after alignment.
 You can see an example file in the `config/` directory of the repository.

 # (3) Required taxonomic IDs